-2.6 Routing the Suction Line and Strainer
+2.7 Routing the Suction Line and Strainer

 Route the suction line so that it has a continuous slope from the liquid source to the sampler.
 This helps to drain the line during pre- and post-sample line purges and rinses.
 If a suction line exposed to freezing climates does not fully drain, there is a risk of liquid in the suction line becoming frozen.
 Frozen liquid will cause the sample collection to fail.
 A warm sampling source can usually prevent this, provided there are no traps or low spots in the suction line.
-Some extreme situations may require more protective measures, such as insulating the suction line, or applying heat tape.
+Some extreme situations may require more protective measures, such as insulating the suction line, or applying heat tape or adding a pump heater.